kelsvilla/LegoMindstormsVSExtension/README.md

 * Run `./install-windows.ps1` in PowerShell as a normal user, and accept any UAC prompts that pop up.
 The installation should take around 8 minutes.
 If an installer doesn't pop up, don't be alarmed.

 For other platforms, or to install the extension manually, check out our [Developer Install Guide](../../wiki/Developer-Install-Guide).
 This is also where you should search if you encounter errors.
+For first time installation or vscode updates, do step #10 from the manual installation instructions

 See the Visual Studio Code [getting started](https://code.visualstudio.com/api/get-started/your-first-extension)